edinburgh-napier/set09121/lectures/lecture9.md

 - The CPU is fastest when accessing adjacent memory.
 - If we jump around things slow down - sometimes dramatically.
 - Consider a multi-dimensional array:
-- The dimensions place memory in the continuous block differently.
 - Access time difference between approach A and C can be 100x.
  - i.e. accessing all members using approach A could be 300ns; approach C 30000ns.